janelia-experimental-technology/Zeiss-Lightsheet-Z.1-Sample-Holder/README.md

 <p align="center">
   <img src="Images/Rotor Post.PNG" alt="Rotor Post to which the Lightsheet Holder is affixed">
   <br>
-  *Figure 1: Rotor Post to which the Lightsheet Holder is affixed*
+  <em>Figure 1: Rotor Post to which the Lightsheet Holder is affixed</emn>
 </p>